scg-unibe-ch/ese2016-team7/documentation/srs.md

 The user can add visiting times by choosing them in a calendar and setting the time.

 Users should be able to add ads for renting rooms and studios, but also for selling them.
 Furthermore, he should be able to hold auctions for a room/studio where users can bid for a selling price or rent in a given time window (specified by the user who placed the ad).
 Ads should also be able to have both an instant buy/rent option and an auction/bids (_To be done_).

+More types of properties will be defined and added. (_To be done_)

+Auctions (_To be done_)

+There will be no possibility for a direct buy.
+If a user gets overbidden, he will be messaged. (_To be done_)

 My rooms